SMALL BUSINESS AWARDS: Winners 'make our future bright'

 THE WINNERS

-Small Stuff UK is an eco-conscious children’s store in Crookes stocking books, gifts and clothing.
+Innovation: From its hub in Kelham Island, Sport: 80 provides innovative sports business management technology solutions to organisations around the world.

-Resolve provides IT support to more than 200 SMEs.
-Its blend of specialist technical knowledge and top rate customer service has seen the company go from strength-to-strength, winning awards in customer service, apprenticeship development and visionary entrepreneurship.
+Customer Service: Resolve provides IT support to more than 200 SMEs.
+Its unique blend of technical knowledge and top rate customer service has seen it go from strength-to-strength, winning awards in customer service and apprentice development.

-THE SPONSORS: Shorts Chartered Accountants, for ambitious businesses and individuals, corporate and commercial law firm Lupton Fawcett, utilities company XLN for Business, which serves small firms, heat treatment specialists Summitglow and Business Sheffield, the city council’s business support arm.